-Olympic Stadium Improvements - Phase 1
+Olympic Stadium Improvements - Phase 1 and 2

 CITY OF HOQUIAM

-Harbor Architects LLC has also assisted the City of Hoquiam with the development of a master plan showing needed and desired improvements, in preparation for various applications for financial assistance.
+Harbor Architects LLC has assisted the City of Hoquiam with the development of a master plan showing needed and desired improvements, in preparation for various applications for financial assistance.
 Multiple phases of improvements will be necessary as funding becomes available.

 Phase 1 of the current project involved the replacement of the aging canopy, while keeping the same look to match the existing building.
 The project also involved replacing the sprinkler system and removing a concessions structure which had been built without permit under the grandstands in prior years.
 This phase was funded partially through community and commerce grants.